Skip to main content

 5-2.
 Account Establishment

 a.
 GPCs are issued only as mission requirements dictate.
 Only DoD civilian employees or members of the Armed Forces may be issued a GPC or be appointed a BO.
 GPCs may not be issued to contractor personnel, except as provided in paragraph 1-5d.
-Junior Reserve Officer Training Corps (JROTC) instructors, Outside Continental United States (OCONUS) local national employees of the Army, and host Government direct hires for OCONUS agencies/organizations whose salaries are reimbursed by the Army or DoD tenant organizations, are not considered DoD contractors, and may be designated as CHs and BOs.
+Junior Reserve Officer Training Corps (JROTC) instructors, Outside Continental United States (OCONUS) local national employees of the Army, and host Government direct-hires for OCONUS agencies/organizations whose salaries are reimbursed by the Army or DoD tenant organizations, are not considered DoD contractors, and may be designated as CHs and BOs.
 Traditional National Guard members and State employees are prohibited from being appointed as a CH, BO or A/OPC.
-The following types of purchases require a separate card account delegated solely for that purpose:
+The following types of purchases require a separate card account dedicated solely for that purpose:

 1) Contract Payments